Our Team

 Jo is one of Te Kākano’s founding members and has held a trustee position along with being Te Kākano’s chairperson for a number of years.
 She is a teacher by trade and was most recently appointed as our Education Manager in 2022.
 She currently leads our ‘Educate for Nature’ programme and is also a keen skier, mountain biker, event manager, and amazing at getting people involved.

-Chrissi, originally from Germany, moved to Wānaka 20 years ago and has been living here ever since.
+Chrissi, originally from Germany, moved to Wānaka in 2003 and has been living here ever since.
 She loves the outdoors and spends a lot of time tramping, biking and skiing with her family.
 With a background in teaching and a passion for the environment and sustainability she is keen to share her love for nature and encourage others to look after and protect our living world.